 ASVAB Scores Required For Navy Ratings (Jobs)

-If you are going to join the Navy, or any branch of service, you will have to take the Armed Services Vocational Aptitude Battery (ASVAB Test).
-However,
+If you are going to join the Navy or any other branch of service, you'll be required to take the Armed Services Vocational Aptitude Battery (ASVAB Test).

 The VE and the AFQT Scores

 The VE Score is comprised of two of the above sub-tests: